Thailand Passport Photo Maker

 Phone camera

 Use the rear camera, not the selfie lens, which distorts the nose and cheeks.
-Set the highest resolution and turn off beauty filters.
+Set the highest resolution and turn off beauty filters, portrait blur and skin smoothing.

 Lighting